 6. Let your antagonist win occasionally.

 Your sleuth needs setbacks.
 He needs strong opposition to battle against and, so, occasionally, he needs to fail.
 Often this happens at or near the midpoint.
 The sleuth—or the sleuth's helper, his Watson—thinks he knows who did it.
 But he’s wrong.
 Around either the Midpoint or the All Hope is Lost point, the suspect is found dead, killed the way the other victims were.

 7. Show the killer's true face at the end.

 So far the killer has hidden her true face: she is a cold-blooded killer.
 She has taken the lives of those she knew, perhaps even those she loved.
 And she did it for personal gain.
 She's not nice, not ordinary, perhaps not even sane.
 But for most of the story she has hidden in plain sight and has acted like everyone else.
 At the end we need to show her as she really is.
 We need to show readers the murderer's contempt for those around her, for those who counted themselves as her friends.

 Every post I pick something I love and recommend it.
 This serves two purposes.
 I want to share what I’ve loved with you, and, if you click the link and buy anything over at Amazon within the next 24 hours, Amazon puts a few cents in my tip jar at no cost to you.
 So, if you click the link, thank you!
 If not, that’s okay too.
 I’m thrilled and honored you’ve visited my blog and read my post.

-That’s it!
-I’ll talk to you again on the weekend.
+That’s it for today!
+I’ll talk to you again on Friday.
 Till then, good writing!